atareao/wordreference-search-provider/README.md

 ## WordReference Search Provider Extension for GNOME Shell

-With this extension you are able to directly search definitions and synonyms from [WordReference] (https://www.wordreference.com/).
+With this extension you are able to directly search definitions and synonyms from [WordReference](https://www.wordreference.com/).

 Available dictionaries: